survivechinaflu/survivechinafludotcom/index.md

 # Prevention

-STOP TOUCHING YOUR FACE!
+## STOP TOUCHING YOUR FACE!
 WASH YOUR HANDS AFTER YOU 💩!
-STOP TOUCHING EVERYTHING!
-FFS, COVER YOUR MOUTH WHEN YOU COUGH AND SNEEZE!
+STOP TOUCHING ABSOLUTELY EVERYTHING!

 Other humans are your greatest risk.
 Get ready to avoid them for a while (like a month or more).
+Treat sick people like the plague they are.
+If you're sick, try not to make other people sick.
+Cover your mouth and nose when you sneeze (with your ELBOW).

 # Food and Water